-The tomographic imaging concept of SVOT is schematically depicted in Fig. 1a, whereas a detailed lay-out of the experimental system is further provided in Suppl.
-Fig. 1.
-Tissue excitation is done with an unfocused beam of short-pulsed laser light in the near-infrared spectrum, which diffuses into deep-tissue layers generating ultrasound (optoacoustic) waves via thermal expansion [11].
-The optical parametric oscillator (OPO)-based laser, used as an optoacoustic excitation source, provides ~ 10 ns duration pulses with energies approaching 30 mJ and a pulse repetition frequency of up to 100 Hz.
+The tomographic imaging concept of SVOT is schematically depicted in Figure 1a, whereas a detailed layout of the experimental system is further provided in Supplementary Fig. 1a.
+Tissue excitation is done with an unfocused beam of short-pulsed laser light in the near-infrared spectrum, which diffuses into deep-tissue layers generating ultrasound (optoacoustic) waves via thermal expansion11.
+The optical parametric oscillator-based laser, used as an optoacoustic excitation source, provides < 10 ns duration pulses with energies approaching 30 mJ and a pulse repetition frequency of up to 100 Hz.
 The light beam was guided through a custom-made fiber bundle (CeramOptec GmbH, Bonn, Germany) inserted through an opening in the center of the active surface of the array.
-The light coupling efficiency was approximately 60% while a Gaussian illumination profile with a size of 10 mm at the full width at half maximum (FWHM) was created at the tissue surface by the bundle.
-The laser fluence levels at the mouse surface were below 20 mJ/cm2.
-The excited optoacoustic responses were collected at multiple locations around the imaged volume with a sensitive 256-element spherical matrix detection array of 40 mm radius, which allowed for on-the-fly image reconstruction and rendering of a volumetric (3D) image of a specific region after each laser pulse.
+The light coupling efficiency was ~ 60%, whereas a Gaussian illumination profile with a size of 10 mm at the full width at half maximum (FWHM) was created at the tissue surface by the bundle.
+The laser fluence levels at the mouse surface were below 20 mJ cm-2.
+The excited optoacoustic responses were collected at multiple locations around the imaged volume with a sensitive 256element spherical matrix detection array of 40 mm radius, which allowed for on-the-fly image reconstruction and rendering of a volumetric (3D) image of a specific region after each laser pulse.
 The individual elements of the transducer array have an approximate area of 9 mm2, central detection frequency of 4 MHz and a -6 dB bandwidth of 100%.
-The effective size of the FOV captured for every laser shot was previously determined to be ~1 cm3 according to the FWHM of the combined sensitivity field of the entire matrix array.
-An isotropic resolution of 200 μm was measured around the geometrical center of the spherical array, degrading to about $600 \,\mu\text{m}$ at the periphery of the FOV [32].
-The optoacoustic signals were digitized at 40 Mega-samples per second (MSPS) with a custom-made data acquisition system (Falkenstein Mikrosysteme GmbH, Taufkirchen, Germany) triggered with the Qswitch output of the laser.
-In this way, the maximum imaging frame rate of 100 volumes per second (determined by the pulse repetition frequency of the laser) is achieved for the $\sim 1 \text{ cm}^3 \text{ FOV}$ - size of a typical mouse organ (Fig. 1b).
-In addition, multi-spectral information from the imaged volume

-(Fig. 1c) is readily collected by fast sweeping of the laser wavelength, which can be tuned, on a perpulse basis, to any desirable value within the near-infrared spectral window (680-950 nm).
+The effective size of the FOV captured for every laser shot was previously determined to be ~ 1 cm3 according to the FWHM of the combined sensitivity field of the entire matrix array.
+An isotropic resolution of ~200 μm was measured around the geometrical center of the spherical array, degrading to ~ 600 μm at the periphery of the FOV33.
+The optoacoustic signals were digitized at 40 mega samples per second with a custom-made data acquisition system (Falkenstein Mikrosysteme GmbH, Taufkirchen, Germany) triggered with the Q-switch output of the laser.
+In this way, the maximum imaging frame rate of 100 volumes per second (determined by the pulse repetition frequency of the laser) is achieved for the ~1 cm3 FOV size of a typical mouse organ (Figure 1b).
+In addition, multi-spectral information from the imaged volume (Figure 1c) is readily collected by fast sweeping of the laser wavelength, which can be tuned, on a perpulse basis, to any desirable value within the near-infrared spectral window (680-950 nm).

-Imaging at multiple spatio-temporal scales is realized by fast motion of the spherical detection array and acquisition of multiple volumetric datasets along a spiral (helical) trajectory, where a larger FOV comes at expense of the temporal resolution (Figs. 1d-e).
-This was realized by scanning the spherical array using a rotation stage (Model: RCP2-RTCL-I-28P-30-360, IAI Inc., Japan) and a translation stage (Model: RCP2-RGD6C-I-56P-4, IAI Inc., Japan), whereas the relative x-y position of the focus of the spherical array could be further varied with respect to the rotational axis by means of two additional manual translation stages.
-The radius and pitch of the helical scanning geometry were set to 45 mm and 2 mm respectively.
-Both the data acquisition and the motorized stages were controlled with a PC using a custom MATLAB interface.
+Imaging at multiple spatiotemporal scales is realized by fast motion of the spherical detection array and acquisition of multiple volumetric data sets along a spiral (helical) trajectory, where a larger FOV comes at expense of the temporal resolution (Figure 1d and 1e).
+This was realized by scanning the spherical array using a rotation stage (Model: RCP2-RTCL-I-28P-30-360, IAI Inc., Shizuoka Prefecture, Japan) and a translation stage (Model: RCP2-RGD6C-I-56P-4, IAI Inc.), whereas the relative x-y position of the focus of the spherical array could be